lordozland/html_practice/README.md

 March 2, 2023:  I think this is moving towards a new portfolio.
 Probably will expand to React.js at some point, but mostly using this to explore LinkedIn Classes, new ideas and portfolio direction.

 March 3, 2023:  Just getting started today.

+March 21, 2023:  Coming back to finish.